-a) The location is within the Limits to Development boundary;

-b) They retain existing important natural boundaries and features such as gardens, trees, hedges, footpaths and streams;

-c) There is a safe vehicular and pedestrian access to the site;

-d) They do not reduce garden space to an extent where there is a significant adverse impact on the character of the area;

-e) If it involves two dwellings, provides for at least one small dwelling with two or fewer bedrooms.

-f) It does not result in an unacceptable loss of amenity for neighbouring occupiers by reason of loss of privacy, loss of daylight, visual intrusion or noise.
+- a) The location is within the Limits to Development boundary; - b) It helps meet the identified housing requirement for Leire; - c) It retains existing important natural boundaries and features such as gardens, trees, hedges, footpaths and streams; - d) There is a safe vehicular and pedestrian access to the site; - e) It does not reduce garden space to an extent where there is a significant adverse impact on the character of the area; - f) If it involves two or more dwellings, provides for at least one small dwelling with three or fewer bedrooms for every one larger dwelling (i.e. four or more bedrooms).; and - g) It does not result in an unacceptable loss of amenity for neighbouring occupiers by reason of loss of privacy, loss of daylight, visual intrusion or noise.